 Next, the anesthetist and GI doctor meets with you to answer any of your questions and the circulating RN verifies your identity and procedure being performed in what is called a “Time Out”.
 Once you’re ready, anesthesia then administers an anesthetic agent through the IV.
 This medicine will allow you to sleep through the procedure.
 While sedated, the doctor will use a thin, flexible tube about the size of a finger, with a tiny video camera to send clear high definition pictures to a TV monitor.
 The doctor will remove any polyps, which could be pre-cancerous or a biopsy is done for anything abnormal or for other diagnostic purposes.
 Having a biopsy or a polyp removed is painless, because the inner lining of the colon has no pain receptors.
 The procedure itself usually takes 20 to 30 minutes.

 After the exam, you’re taken to one of our state-of-the-art recovery rooms where you will be monitored until discharge by our team of professional and caring nurses.
 Once awake, a nurse will sit you up and give you something to drink.
 As soon as you feel OK your doctor will visit and describe how the exam went with you.
-Our chief of anesthesia will also check in on you to determine if you are recovered enough from anesthesia to go home.
-Once this happens and you have received your verbal and written post op instructions you are ready for your IV to be removed, get dressed and go home or out to breakfast!
+Your anesthesia provider will also check in on you to determine if you are recovered enough from anesthesia to go home.
+Once this happens and you have received your verbal and written post op instructions you are ready for your IV to be removed, get dressed and go home to rest!

 - Next to Flemming's Steak House